 Another mistaken assumption of traditional Knowledge Management is employees being willing and able to put their knowledge, findings, lessons learned and chosen solution clearly understandable into those Knowledge Management Systems.
 This is because they either do not have or do not want to invest the time necessary to keep such systems updated.
 The main reason is them benefitting relatively little from this effort, especially in the short run.

-For companies offering Knowledge Management Software the most important thing is to offer a way to structure and save your knowledge.
-Those software’s often have search functions, yet they are not the core of their software.
+For companies offering Knowledge Management Software, the most important thing is to offer a way to structure and save your knowledge.
+Those software products often have search functions, yet they are not the core of their software.

 With technology, especially in the enterprise search technology sector, advancing fast, approaches are often outrun within a few years.
 Hence, developers of Knowledge Management software put low efforts into their search function and keep it to a minimum.
-Initially, their customers are happy to have a Knowledge Management platform, however, after a few years, they realise that it is difficult to find information with only rarely advanced search functions.
+Initially, their customers are happy to have a Knowledge Management platform, however, after a few years, they realize that it is difficult to find information with only rarely advanced search functions.
 After all, the decision to buy was not made based on finding the information but based on being able to store it.
-A lot of companies are at a point where they realise this and are left with two options — either move their whole system to a new provider (where again, they have no possibility to check on information retrieval beforehand) or implementing and intelligent search engine that is able to search through systems in place.
+Numerous companies are at a point where they realize this and are left with two options — either move their whole system to a new provider (where again, they have no possibility to check on information retrieval beforehand) or implementing and intelligent search engine that can search through systems in place.

 Let’s go back a step again.
 How important is a Knowledge Management Software?
 Why do you need a Knowledge Management Software?

-This way your employees would save on putting everything in your Knowledge Management System which imposes a challenge often enough.
+This way, your employees would save on putting everything in your Knowledge Management System, which imposes a challenge often enough.
 There will probably still be edge cases, where it is advantageous to save summaries on Knowledge Management platforms.
-However, the platform will not be overloaded, your employees do not have to regularly spent time on things they do not necessary want and existing information is used instead of being duplicated in Knowledge Management Platforms.
+However, the platform will not be overloaded, your employees do not have to regularly spend time on things they do not necessary want and existing information is used instead of being duplicated in Knowledge Management Platforms.

 The future of Knowledge Management

-Now here is the thing: You can’t accuse anyone of implementing a Knowledge Management Software instead of using other approaches.
-Instead you must value companies identifying Knowledge Management as a problem.
+Now, here is the thing: You can’t accuse anyone of implementing a Knowledge Management Software instead of using other approaches.
+Instead, you must value companies identifying Knowledge Management as a problem.
 It’s the best thing the market was able to deliver in the past.
-However, in the last few years, more and more companies realise that Knowledge Management is not only a thing of saving and digitalising knowledge, but also making it available to everyone.
+However, in the last few years, more and more companies realize that Knowledge Management is not only a thing of saving and digitalizing knowledge, but also making it available to everyone.
 Making knowledge available to all employees is done with the help of an enterprise search engine.
 An enterprise search engine also isn’t a new thing as such.
 But existing search engines lack in intelligence and in ability to handle large data volumes.

 New technologies such as natural language processing allow for multilingual search applications and a human like understanding of a paragraph’s context.
-A search engine up to the newest standard is now able to continuously learn and use its semantic understanding to really understand what the user is looking for instead of just comparing a sequence of strings.
+A search engine up to the newest standard can now continuously learn and use its semantic understanding to really understand what the user is looking for, instead of just comparing a sequence of strings.
 And there is more to come!

 If you are interested in learning more about how enterprise search engines work and how they have recently changed, feel free to contact us!
 We are looking forward to answering your questions.